aodn/rimrep-examples/poc-data-api/Extracting_Spatial_Data_GBR_Features.md

 dataset.
 We will need to access three variables to create a list of all above water sites in the Great Barrier Reef Marine Park:
-- `UNIQUE_ID`, which includes a unique identification number for each area above water - `LOC_NAME`, which includes the name of each location above water - `geometry`, which includes latitude and longitude coordinates in [well-known binary (WKB)](https://loc.gov/preservation/digital/formats/fdd/fdd000549.shtml) format
+- `UNIQUE_ID`, which includes a unique identification number for each area above water - `GBR_NAME`, which includes the name of each location above water - `LOC_NAME_S`, combination between feature name and unique ID - `geometry`, which includes latitude and longitude coordinates in [well-known binary (WKB)](https://loc.gov/preservation/digital/formats/fdd/fdd000549.shtml) format